 A sex crime charge or allegation is very serious and could have life-long implications.
 Without sexting laws in California, sexting crimes can be difficult to understand.
 If you have been accused or charged with a sex crime in San Jose or the surrounding areas of Santa Clara County, please speak with our San Jose sex crime lawyer to discuss your situation.

-Our San Jose sex crime attorney could help you understand the charges against you and help you develop the best defensive strategy for your situation.
+Our San Jose sex crime attorney can help you understand the charges against you and help you develop the best defensive strategy for your situation.
 Contact the Law Offices of Thomas Nicholas Cvietkovich through our online form or call (408) 898-9653 for a free, confidential consultation.